defualt/resume/output/resume_brian_ephraim.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Launching an innovative social networking platform
--  Coordinating business needs with lawyer, accountant, and consultants.
+-  Coordinating business needs with lawyer, accountant, and consultants
 -  Developing the platform, consisting of a single page HTML5 Backbone
    mobile web app with user generated content, hosted on Amazon, with
-   PHP/MySQL backend.
+   PHP/MySQL backend

 Alexander Interactive - Frontend Web Developer, May 2011 - March 2012
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Serving E-commerce clients such as Lowe's Home Improvement.
+-  Serving E-commerce clients such as Lowe's Home Improvement and Adorama.
 -  Doing agile with daily scrum calls, sprint planning/review, and demos for executive product owners.
 -  Flying to client corporate headquarters for onsite consulting.
+-  Working with distributed team members via Skype and email.

 KickApps/Kit Digital - Frontend Web Developer, October 2010 - May 2011
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Developing social portals for such clients as:
+-  Developing social portals for such clients as:

    -  The Doctor Oz TV Show
    -  MIT University
    -  Penguin publishers
    -  Book Of Cool
    -  Squabbler
    -  Sharecare
    -  Leap4Life

+-  Working with distributed team members via Skype and email.

 Rail Europe - Web designer, October 2006 - October 2010
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~